warloxactual/dotspell/README.md

 ### What Tools Are You Working On After Dotspell.py?

-We are likely going to release a tool called [Wormhole.py](https://github.com/warloxactual/wormhole.py) that abuses instances of free Heroku dynos, which we call [Acolytes](https://github.com/warloxactual/acolytes.py) to spool up endless targetted popups via malicious banners.
+We are likely going to release a tool called [Wormhole.py](https://github.com/warloxactual/wormhole.py) that abuses a network of instances of free Heroku dynos, which we call [Acolytes.py](https://github.com/warloxactual/acolytes.py) to spool up endless targetted popups via malicious banners.